superluminar-io/transit-gw/README.md

 the first run.
 You have to put this ID here in order to attach VPCs and create routes.

-The `routeTableNames` property lists the names of the Transit Gateway route tables to be created and managed by this solution.
+The `routeTableNames` property lists the names of the Transit Gateway route tables to be created and managed by this blueprint.
 You are going to reference these names in the `attachments` configuration.
 The most simple setup would be to just have one route table in which case you put
 ```